vgmstream/vgmstream/readme.txt

 at3plusdecoder.dll, avcodec-vgmstream-57.dll, avformat-vgmstream-57.dll, and
 avutil-vgmstream-55.dll somewhere Windows can find them.
-For in_vgmstream this means in the directory with winamp.exe, or in a system directory.
-For test.exe this means in the same directory as test.exe, or in a system directory.
+For in_vgmstream this means in the directory with winamp.exe, or in a system directory or other directory in the PATH variable.
+For test.exe this means in the same directory as test.exe, or in a system directory/PATH.

 --- test.exe ---
 Usage: ./test [-o outfile.wav] [-l loop count]